nullworks-mirror/cathook/README.md

 `sudo ./attach-backtrace` to attach and print backtrace if tf2 crashes.
 Some users reported that this method makes you get less FPS ingame.

+## Menu
+Then menu files need to be placed into the Team fortress 2 folder if you wish to use a menu.
+To install then just copy the tf-settings folder into your Team fortress 2 folder and rename it to "cathook"
+The update-menu script automaticly does this for you.

 ## Followbots

 Followbot installation is quite complex and I won't cover it fully here.